d-ev-craig/DATA608/README.md

-Other assignments broken down by stores, can be seen below:
+Other assignments broken down by stores, can be seen below as rolling gif's with 7 seconds for each image.

 ## Story 1: Does the allocation of IIJA Funding have political bias?
 ![Story 1](Major_Assignments/Story_1/Story1_Executive_Summary.gif)